-The customer applies for ALTCS in June 2008.
-The customer transferred her home to her brother in 2007.
-The Benefits and Eligibility Specialist determines a transfer penalty of 7 years and 6 months, which will end in December 2015.
+The customer applies for ALTCS in June.
+The customer transferred her home to her brother the year before.
+The Benefits and Eligibility Specialist determines a transfer penalty of 7 years and 6 months, which will ends in December.

-The customer's condition improves, and she is determined medically ineligible.
-Her ALTCS coverage ends in July 2010.
+Two years later, the customer's condition improves, and she is determined medically ineligible.
+Her ALTCS coverage ends.

-In June 2016, the customer reapplies and is eligible for ALTCS.
-Since the previous penalty has already ended, the customer is not penalized any further for the transfer in 2007.
+Six years later, eight years after the initial application, in June, the customer reapplies and is eligible for ALTCS.
+Since the previous penalty has already ended, the customer is not penalized any further for the initial transfer.
 She is eligible for full ALTCS services in the application month.